 Advent’s liturgical readings leading up to Jesus’ birth focus less on Mary and more on John the Baptist.
 Today’s reading on John focuses on how he relates to his body.
 John subjects his body to austere desert living, withholding basic needs from his body.
 John’s life style, asceticism, which neither Jesus nor Mary live, values mastering one’s body.
 Mastering one’s body is the value of patriarchs, who relate to the physical world as a master.
 Our bodies, like the world, are evil, meaning an adversary, an ‘it.’
 ‘It,’ our body, is something which patriarchs desire autonomy from and domination over.

 As human beings we embody nature.
 We are nature.
 As such we are, to patriarchy’s eternal consternation, physically vulnerable, especially to weakness, to hurt, to change.
 We are emotionally vulnerable to each other, to life, including the life growing within us.
 Our bodily vulnerability is not an evil nor even a problem as patriarchy dictates.
-Not for those of us willingly in touch with our bodies and willingly generative with other free and wild life, including life growing within our body.
-Free of patriarchy we live our natural communion with life.
-In so many ways creation’s wild vibrancy and power for life scares the patriarch.
-Creation’s power, like a woman’s, exposes patriarch’s pathology toward domination and death.
-It exposes this culture as shaped by a master’s control which has little interest in beauty or love or vulnerable life.
+Not for those of us willingly in touch with our bodies.
+Not for those of us willingly generative with other free and wild life, including life growing within our body.
+Free of patriarchy we live our natural communion with creation.
+Creation’s wild vibrancy and power for life scares patriarchs.
+Creation’s power, like a woman’s, exposes patriarchy’s pathology toward domination and death.
+Unlike patriarchy, creation lives in beauty, in love, in vulnerability.
 Creation’s power for life can be appreciated by anyone, everyone, as we all hold life, the power for life within our bodies.

 Prayer: Spirit of Life, we embody communion.